mirzawaqasahmed/f5-big-iq-lab/docs/class02/module4/lab5.rst

 .. warning:: REMEMBER that this lab has a cost in AWS.
 You must make sure to tear down your environment as soon as you're done with it

+.. warning:: The SSG will be automatically delete 23h after the deployment was started.

 To do this, please proceed this way: Connect to your system called **Ubuntu Lamp Server**